 My computer caught a virus

 When playing with fractals the other week, I recalled David Braben's Virus.
-This a complex game I've not played since the shops stocked Atari ST games on their shelves!
-Now, the original is best, but that's like comparing the STFM to a Falcon!
-So we should stop right there because our version is a 16-bit classic.
+A complex game I've not played since the shops stocked Atari ST games.
+The original is best, but that's like comparing the STFM to a Falcon!
+So we should stop right there because our version is a 16-bit classic running on a 16-bit computer!

 Visually, this game is a gem with an excellent style using smooth 3D that is fast.
 There are lots of neat touches and I've gotta say, I love the ship's exhaust as it spurts out those lovely particles of thrusting power.
 The audio is great with crisp sound effects that are refreshing thanks to the YM2149 doing us proud.

 This infectious shooter provided me with hours of fun.
-Play it.
+Ignore the reviews.
+Play this game now.

 No comments: